sleak-lbl/weekly-emails/items/citrain.md

-### Training on Continuous Integration at NERSC, July 7
+### Training on Continuous Integration at NERSC, Next Wednesday July 7

 Continuous Integration (CI) is considered a best practice in scientific code development.
 It allows multiple developers to work on the same code with minimal